spec-framework/documentation/output/book.md

 &nbsp;

-The last step to define a new model is to implement a method `adapterName` at class side\.The method should be in the protocol named *spec* and should return a symbol\.The symbol should be composed of the basic concept of the widget, e\.g\. list or button, and the word *Adapter* like **ListAdapter**\.
+The last step to define a new model is to implement a method `adapterName` at the class side\.The method should be in the protocol named *spec* and should return a symbol\.The symbol should be composed of the basic concept of the widget, e\.g\. list or button, and the word *Adapter* like **ListAdapter**\.

-The communication from the UI model to the adapter is done using the dependents mechanism\.This mechanism is used to to handle the fact that a same model can have multiple UI elements concurrently displayed\.In fact the message `change: with: ` is used to send the message *selector* with the arguments *aCollection* to the adapter\.
+The communication from the UI model to the adapter is performed using the dependents mechanism\.This mechanism is used to to handle the fact that a same model can have multiple UI elements concurrently displayed\.In fact the message `change: with: ` is used to send the message *selector* with the arguments *aCollection* to the adapter\.

+    Note: For Ben.
+I still don't understand it.
+Please explain to me tomorrow.

+&nbsp;

 ###5\.3\.
 The Adapter